Skip to content

 Development Setup

-With configuration file (recommended):
+With melange init (recommended):

+This creates a config file and starter schema.
 Then run commands without flags:

 # Validate schema